sarsky/Mozzie/docs/source/Overview.rst

 Our intention is that the Mozzie can be used as a base platform to develop systems and technology for UAV challenges, or even as the actual platform being used in a UAV challenge.
 This is also our attempt to give back to the Ardupilot and other UAV open source communities, as a thank you for all their efforts and work, which has made the Mozzie platform possible in the first place.

-Through the years that we have been involved in the UAV Challenge we found that many of the teams that attempted the challenge were often challenged by only having a limited amount of time, funds and experience with existing systems, despite having good ideas in overcoming the challenge hurdles themselves.
+Through the years that we have been involved in the UAV Challenge, we found that many of the teams that attempted it were often challenged by only having a limited amount of time, funds and experience with existing systems, despite having good ideas in overcoming the challenge hurdles themselves.
 Operating large, complex and expensive airframe systems can often result in teams running out of time, funds and team resources before they can even participate in the event.